ladromelaboratoire/WP_old_browser/readme.txt

 = What's Next =

-This plugin does not have any admin page.
 To update the behavior, you need to dig into the code.
 Sorry for that.
 To modify your messages and logo, you need is modifying files in ./public folder To support more language, you need to add the files in ./public and modify the old_browser_get_lang() function in main PHP file
 To modify the redirect rules, you need to update ./include/browsers.php